NanomatchGmbH/diadem_image_template/README.md

 specifications:
   numsteps: 200
 ```

-For a DFT Payload specifications could include Basis, Functional, convergence criteria, etc. It does not have to be a flat dictionary.
-The only requirement is that it is serializable into a list of dicts of dicts of lists... of python base types.
-Your payload then runs and must output a file called result.yml according to the following spec:
+The executable of this example (see below) correspondingly produces a file of the format:
 ```
 molecule_id:
   HOMO:
     value: 5.0
-    result:
-      free_form_list: [ A, B, C ]
-      free_form_dict: { A: B, C:D }
   LUMO:
     value: 5.0
 ```
-value has to be orderable (int, float, string, but not list of string). result is free form and includes additional data about this calculation. result is optional and can be omitted.

 ## Setting up the environment
 Edit the diadem\_image\_template/env.yml file.
 This contains the specification of the conda environment, which will be rolled out inside the docker image.
 Only include direct dependencies in this file, i.e.: If you would include  matplotlib, which require the expat library, only include matplotlib.
-If you want a good env file for starting, you can prepare a conda environment with the tools you need and export it.
-You will need docker installed and the docker daemon running to go through this tutorial.
+If you want a good env file for starting, you can prepare a conda environment with the tools you need and export it (see the following example).

 ### Example: XTB and openbabel environment
 We will now generate an environment containing XTB and openbabel.
 To start we installed Mambaforge for our architecture from here: https://github.com/conda-forge/miniforge . and set up an environment with the following script: